MFA Program in Design

 How to Apply

-The following descriptions of seven key areas are useful for better understanding some of the disciplinary strengths within our department.
+The following descriptions of nine key areas are useful for better understanding some of the disciplinary strengths within our department.
 As you will work primarily with one or two faculty members, also check out “People” and “Faculty” from the above menu to learn more about the research of each faculty member in order to see how their strengths might fit with your research interests.
 Also, for up-to-date information regarding changes to design courses and curriculum, please check the course catalogue as well as the General Catalog Course Supplement and Policies & Requirements Addendum.

 Exhibition Design is a synthesis of multiple design disciplines that come together to communicate objects, information and ideas across a range of spatial environments.
 Architecture, industrial, graphic, lighting, and interactive design combine with an understanding of learning and human factors to shape peoples experiences in cultural, commercial and entertainment venues.
 Exhibit designers develop designs for museums, trade shows, theme parks, theater sets, and retail environments.
 Currently on our faculty, Tim McNeil and Brett Snyder are experienced exhibition designers, and the California Lighting Technology Center (run by faculty Michael Siminovitch and Kostas Papamichael) offers outstanding resources for studies in lighting and visual merchandising.

 Fashion Design includes the study, design and creation of clothing for fashion, and functional gear.
 Current topics in Fashion include sustainability, wearable technology, aesthetics, performance factors, and designing for unique populations and user groups.
 Recent MFA thesis projects in Fashion focused on innovative designs for low mobility businesswomen and sustainable clothing that incorporates textiles from economically challenged women’s groups in India.
 The Design Museum Collection, managed by Adele Zhang, includes a superb collection of global textiles and fashion available for hands-on research.
-Faculty advisers in this area include Susan T. Avila and Helen Koo.
+Faculty advisers in this area include Susan T. Avila and Zhang.

 History and Theory of Design